 Patients must be aged 18 or over in order to apply for a medical marijuana card for themselves.
 Minors can have caregivers apply on their behalf.

 Vermont keeps a registry of medical marijuana patients, and it is a requirement for patients to register in order to use medical cannabis legally.
+This registry is not accessible to the public.

 What Does an MMJ Card Permit in Vermont?